miroslavgechev/Angular-Exam-Project/README.md

     - Q-ty Field;
     - Add-to-cart Button;

-* Shopping Cart - Dynamic #3
+* Shopping Cart - Dynamic #3 - TO DO - div if not products are added;
     - All added to cart products;
     - Product Name (with link to product);
     - Product Q-ty (update field);
     - Total Price;
     - Del;

+* Profile Page - Dynamic #4 - TO DO
+    - add delivery address;
+    - add funds;

+* Logout Btn - TO DO

+# Version 2:
+* Profile Page:
+    - Add Payment Method /in a field -> future integration with payment system/

+* Comparisson Function

-* Checkout Function - Dynamic #4
+* Checkout Function - Dynamic #5
     - List all products as text;
     - Add delivery address;
     - Choose delivery options;
     - Pay;

-* Profile Page - Dynamic #5
-    - add delivery address;
-    - add funds

-* Logout Btn / Page

-Version 2:
-* Profile Page:
-    - Add Funds /in a field -> future integration with payment system/

-* Comparisson Function
+    - Integration with Payment System;